platformsh/template-builder/templates/gin/files/README.md

-# Echo template for Platform.sh
+# Gin template for Platform.sh

-This project provides a template Go application using the Echo web framework on Platform.sh.
+This project provides a template for a simple application using the Gin web framework on Platform.sh.
 It is primarily an example, although could be used as the starting point for a real project.

 ## Starting a new project